Christ’s Hospital 11 Plus (11+) Entrance Exam Information – Key Details

 The October examination comprises a Cognitive Abilities Test (CAT4), whilst the exam set in January will measure your child’s English and maths skills.

-A reference from your child’s current school will also be required.
+A reference from your child’s current school will be requested.
+There will also be an interview with a senior staff member.

 The first step is to apply for a place and pay the £65 registration fee.
 If you have any questions specific to your own circumstances, contact the school on 01403 246555.